uphold/docs/_countries.md

 ### Response

-> The above command returns the following JSON:
+> The above command returns the following JSON (truncated for conciseness):

 ```json
 [